1. Home

 FDA Globalization

-FDA faces ever-greater challenges in determining whether a product has been properly manufactured, distributed and stored and even in determining who has handled the product.
+FDA faces ever-greater challenges in determining whether a product has been properly manufactured, distributed, and stored and even in determining who has handled the product.
 The manufacture of a single product can now involve multiple parties from different countries that are engaged at various steps throughout the process.
-Along the way, there are opportunities for the product to be improperly formulated or packaged, contaminated, diverted, counterfeited or adulterated.
+Along the way, there are opportunities for the product to be improperly formulated or packaged, contaminated, diverted, counterfeited, or adulterated.
+FDA has mobilized diverse approaches as part of its strategy to address the complex issues posed by globalization, including efforts to:

-- develop new enforcement and regulatory tools
+• Develop new enforcement and regulatory tools.

-- increase collaboration with foreign regulators and other stakeholders
+• Increase collaboration with foreign regulators and other stakeholders.

-- develop internationally-harmonized standards and standards convergence
+• Develop internationally-harmonized standards and standards convergence.

-- educate foreign industry about FDA requirements, and
+• Educate foreign industry about FDA requirements.

-- increase transparency and accountability in the supply chain
+• Increase transparency and accountability in the supply chain.

 For more information: